catgoose/nvim/README.md

 > [!IMPORTANT]
 > Now, openfortivpn natively supports SAML authentication at last!
 So this script is no longer needed.
 Thanks to all
-> who has worked on it, helping me fix bugs or testing the script.
+> those who have worked on it, helping me fix bugs or testing the script.
 I will stop supporting this script as of now, and
-> I will no longer accept more pull-requests.
-Feel free to fork/clone it if you want.
+> I will no longer accept pull-requests.
+Feel free to fork/clone it if you want!!
+So long!

 **fuckForticlient** is a command-line utility to connect to SAML fortivpn servers by using **openfortivpn** and the --cookie-in-stdin parameter.
 This repo was formerly a [Github gist](https://gist.github.com/nonamed01).